 MSU sponsors 15 sports and is a NCAA Division I member institution, with football competing in the Football Championship Sub-Division (FCS).
 The department offers a variety of ways for all students to enhance the college experience through supporting the Bobcats, either as a participant or a fan.

-Montana State is an active member of the Big Sky Conference where it has the opportunity to participate in the following Championships: Football, Men’s and Women’s Basketball, Women’s Volleyball, Men’s and Women’s Cross Country, Men’s and Women’s Indoor Track & Field, Men’s and Women’s Outdoor Track and Field, Men’s and Women’s Tennis, and Women’s Golf.
+Montana State is an active member of the Big Sky Conference where it has the opportunity to participate in the following championships: Football, Men’s and Women’s Basketball, Women’s Volleyball, Men’s and Women’s Cross Country, Men’s and Women’s Indoor Track & Field, Men’s and Women’s Outdoor Track and Field, Men’s and Women’s Tennis, and Women’s Golf.
 Men’s and Women’s Nordic and Alpine Skiing participate in the Rocky Mountain Intercollegiate Skiing Association.
-Bobcat Athletics also sponsors Spirit Squad and has teams in both cheer and dance.
+Bobcat Athletics also sponsors a Spirit Squad, which consists of cheer and dance.

-In pursuit of athletic excellence, the Montana State Bobcats have claimed eleven national championships and 45 conference titles in its history; most recently Big Sky Conference crowns in women’s basketball 2015-16, men’s tennis 2013, and football 2010, 2011 and 2012.
-The Bobcat ski team is a nationally renowned program and placed fourth in the country at the 2016 NCAA Championships, paced by national champion Anika Miller in Nordic racing.
+In pursuit of athletic excellence, the Montana State Bobcats have claimed eleven national championships and 46 conference titles in its history; most recently Big Sky Conference crowns in women’s basketball 2016-17, men’s tennis 2013, and football 2010, 2011 and 2012.
+The Bobcat ski team is a nationally renowned program and placed fourth in the country at the 2016 NCAA Championships.
+The ski team finished sixth in the nation in 2017 paced by women’s standout Benni Lyche, who captured the NCAA Giant Slalom title.
 In addition, MSU is traditionally ranked among the Big Sky Conference’s best in numbers of academic all-conference selections.

-Student-Athletes and the entire department are strongly committed to giving back to the community.
+Student-athletes and the entire department are strongly committed to give back to the community.
 Student-athletes can often be found in the local schools and at community organizations and events promoting local causes.

 To learn more about Bobcat Athletics, please visit www.msubobcats.com.
 Students may attend Bobcat Athletic home events for free by presenting a valid Cat Card.
 GO CATS!